 ‘It was Seth.’
 The Sergeant said.

-Forester was shocked, and immediately looked back at Seth, who had a blank look on his face.
+Forester was shocked and immediately looked back at Seth, who had a blank look on his face.

 ‘How did it happen, Sergeant Price?’

 ‘Seth and I had known each other before I joined the army in 2009.
 We had the same kind of story.
 His father was never there for him, just like mine.
-I had not seen General Ashford, my father, since he got separated from my mother.
+I had not seen General Ashford, my father since he got separated from my mother.
 I wondered; what could I have done wrong to make him despise me this much.
-No calls, no sms’, no birthday wishes, no true memories.
+No calls, no SMS’, no birthday wishes, no true memories.
 When I left Lithuania, I promised that I was going to track my father down, and at least know why he detested me and my mother that much to have left us.
 On getting to the US, I had no contact or access to him, and I didn’t want to tell the world that America’s most loved General was my father, who neglected me.
 When I was transferred to FORT KNOX three months ago, I knew that was going to be the chance I had waited for all my life.
 On that night, Seth had taken Lance to the room because he was drunk.
-Walking towards the gym, we met, and decided to go for a walk.
+Walking towards the gym, we met and decided to go for a walk.
 While in the open field, General Ashford walked by, he seemed to be taking a walk too.
 We both saluted him, and then I asked him if I could talk with him for a minute.
 I asked him a few questions like – what his motivation was, how he rose to the top, and his secret for success.
-Then, I asked him about his family, and he lost the smile about his face.
+Then, I asked him about his family, and he lost the smile on his face.
 I asked him if he had a son, and he said he did not.
 That was when I disclosed my identity to him, and suddenly, he began to act like he had missed me all his life.
 He actually started crying, and he was trying to hug me.
 Then I started to shout at him and we got into an argument.
 I decided it was best if I just ran away.
 As soon as I turned, he held me and then, we began to struggle.
 That was when Seth picked up the plank beside him and used it to hit General Ashford from behind.
 I never meant for him to die.
 I loved him even though I felt he didn’t love me.’

 ‘So, it was Seth that hit the General with the plank?’